dillonkearns/advent-posts/types-without-borders-isnt-enough.md

 # Types Without Borders Isn't Enough

-At Elm Conf 2018, I gave a talk called Types Without Borders.
+At Elm Conf 2018, I gave a talk called Types Without Borders<sup>[^types-without-borders]</sup>.
 In the talk, I discussed the idea of preserving type information when crossing the boundary between languages or environments.

 I gave a demo of two different libraries that follow that principle: elm-graphql, and elm-typescript-interop. elm-graphql has stood the test of time quite well.